MysteryPancake/Houdini-OpenCL/README.md

 ## Copernicus: Sun Detection (Advanced)

-As well as global accumulation, workgroup reduction is useful for global min and max operations, like Attribute Promote.
+As well as global accumulation, workgroup reduction is useful for global min and max operations.
+This helps find the darkest or brightest parts of an image, like the sun in a HDRI.

-This helps find the brightest or darkest parts of an image, for example to detect the sun in a HDRI.
+It's like Attribute Promote except it runs in parallel on the GPU, so the performance can be better.

 The process is the same as in the previous example: